treeverse/lakeFS/docs/reference/commands.md

 {:.no_toc}

 ```
+      --id string      Group identifier
+      --amount int     how many results to return (default 100)
       --after string   show results after this value (used for pagination)
-      --amount int     how many results to return (default 100)
   -h, --help           help for list
-      --id string      group identifier
 ```